-A few blocks north from the center of Bacalar sits the San Joaquin church that is dedicated to the patron of Bacalar, San Joaquin.
-It’s a nice stop on your Bacalar itinerary that will help you to learn more about this gorgeous town.
+A few blocks north from the center of Bacalar sits the San Joaquin church that is dedicated to the patron of the city, San Joaquin.
+It’s a nice stop on your itinerary that will help you to learn more about this gorgeous town.

 7. Marvel at Bacalar street art

 Bacalar has a budding art scene and you can find cool murals throughout this small town.
-The best way to explore Bacalar street art is by renting a bike which is pretty easy since many hotels in Bacalar offer bike rentals.
-Exploring the town by bicycle is one of the best free things to do in Bacalar.
+The best way to explore local street art is by renting a bike which is pretty easy since many hotels offer bike rentals.

 8. Dive in Mahahual